cloud36/causalcuriosity/mmm_carryover_and_shape_effects.md

 **Delayed Adstock (radial kernel basis function)**

 * The effect of media spend spikes several days after media spend.
-* I imagine this would be a better function to model channels that are upper funnel i.e. brining the need and/or product to the consumers mind.
+* I imagine this would be a better function to model channels that are upper funnel i.e. bringing the need and/or product to the consumers mind.

 **Other Functions**